Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Design and Architecture

-The system adopts service-client architecture to abstract complex AL algorithms into web-based services, enabling an out-of-the-box user experience.
-Besides, our system provides a modular data manager and an AL strategy zoo, decoupling two key processes, large data operation (e.g., data index and storage) and AL strategy development and selection, in AL utilization.

-\textbf{Server-Client}.
-The server-client architecture makes the AL accessible for different level users ranging from domain experts to ML beginners with almost no knowledge.
-It can be deployed to a personal laptop as well as a public cloud.
-We take an ALaaS deployed to AWS \cite{aws} (see Figure \ref{fig:server-client-design}) as an example to detail the whole workflow.
-First users only need to prepare a configuration file including basic settings like dataset path and AL methods by following provided templates, as shown in Figure \ref{fig:config-example}.
+As shown in Figure \ref{fig:system-arch}, ALaaS adopts the service-client architecture to abstract complex AL algorithms into web-based services, enabling an out-of-the-box user experience.
+Specifically, first, users only need to prepare a configuration file including basic settings like model name and serving device by following the provided templates, as shown in Figure \ref{fig:config-example}.
 Then, with very few lines of code (LoCs), users can start both the AL client and AL server.
-Next, users will push their unlabeled datasets, which can be stored either in the local disk or AWS S3 \cite{awss3}, to the AL server.
+Next, users will push their unlabeled datasets to the AL server.
+The dataset can be stored either in the local disk or AWS S3 \cite{awss3}.
+Meanwhile, if users do not specify an AL strategy, ALaaS will invoke an AL agent to automatically select suitable strategies to perform data selection tasks to approach users' accuracy targets constrained by budget.
+Finally, the AL server will return a selected dataset for human labeling as well as further model updating.

-After getting the dataset Uniform Resource Identifier (URI) from the AL client, the AL server will download the dataset and process it with specific AL strategies in a pipeline manner as shown in Figure \ref{pipeline-design}.
-With this frustratingly simple optimization, the processing speed can become 10x times faster than the other open-source platform (see Section \ref{compare-open-source}).
-Meanwhile, the AL server will index every sample in the dataset by assigning unique IDs to them with the help of the data manager.
-These IDs will be utilized by AL strategies.

-Finally, the server will distribute the downloaded samples to an optimized inference worker with ML serving backend to do inference.
-According to pre-defined AL strategies, the AL server will make decisions and generate a report including the URIs of selected samples to be labeled.
-As a result, the AL server only needs to return the URIs to the AL client, avoiding downloading selected samples from the AL server.

-\textbf{Data Manager.} The data manager manages the lifecycle of the dataset in our system.
-First, it accepts users' datasets and persists their metadata (e.g., name, owner, etc.) for data housekeeping.
-Second, during the system running, it will index data samples to avoid redundant data movement and batch data for an efficient GPU process.
-Meanwhile, it provides rich data transformation functions for different tasks like NLP, CV, and Audio.
-Moreover, for different kinds of AL methods, the data manager can equip the corresponding processing methods to improve usability.

-\textbf{AL Strategy Zoo.} The AL strategy zoo abstracts and stores many AL strategies, including uncertainty-based, Bayesian, density-based, batch mode, etc. It also provides a base class for advanced users to inherit and extend AL to new scenarios.

-\textbf{Other Utilities.} To further lower the barrier of using AL and improve efficiency, the system further offers many useful utility functions.
-For example, as shown in Figure \ref{fig:system-arch}, \textbf{model repository} is designed to connect many public model hubs like HuggingFace \cite{Wolf_Transformers_State-of-the-Art_Natural_2020} and TorchHub \cite{pytorchhub} and obtain pre-trained models from them.
-Second, as shown in Figure \ref{fig:server-client-design}, the data cache is employed to improve AL computation efficiency, and workers with \textbf{serving engine} are to call different ML serving backend to speed up ML model inference.